jdupej9000/warp9/README.md

 Its features include registration algorithms, spatial searching structures, data conversion etc.
 - **WarpViewer** is a .NET library that provides 3D rendering capabilities over Direct3D 11, as well as data structures for holding meshes and similar data.
 - **WarpProcessing** has native imports from WarpCore and uses them to perform mesh processing, DCA, Procrustes transform etc.
 - **Warp9** is finally the application that users can interact with.
-Proudly old-school written over WinForms and .NET.
+Written over WPF with a customizable theme.

 ## Build instructions
 Ensure you have the following dependencies installed: